Smoked pork loin should be at every COOKOUT!

 How to Make The Best Smoked Pork Loin

+To get the best-smoked pork loin, you must start with the meat.
+Try to buy a piece with a good amount of fat on it.
 Try going for a whole loin that is 6-10 pounds.
-Any bigger and you might need to cut it in half to fit it in the smoker.
+If it is any bigger, you might need to cut it in half to fit it in the smoker.

 Should you glaze?
-This is more of personal preference.
+This is more of a personal preference.
 I usually do it for big events like Christmas and Easter for the WOW factor!

-Also, don’t forget to give it a rub, I put my favorite pork dry rubs below!
+Also, don’t forget to give it a rub.
+I put my favorite dry pork rubs below!
 I have too many favorites to pick one!I

 Some Great Rub & Sauce Recipes for Pork Loin